Post Written By AutoPadre

-Tie rods are part of a vehicle's steering system that connect the rack and pinion to the wheels and a ball joint is a spherical bearing that connects the control arm to the wheel via the steering knuckle.
+Tie rods are part of a vehicle's steering system that connects the rack and pinion to the wheels, and a ball joint is a spherical bearing that connects the control arm to the wheel via the steering knuckle.

 The symptoms of a bad ball joint are: